iyobo/amala/README.md

   //Default: empty.
 Here you can set validation options for class-validator which is optionally used to validate endpoint arguments.
   // To see options, visit: https://github.com/typestack/class-validator#passing-options
   validationOptions ?: ValidatorOptions

+  //openApi
+  // Default: true
+  enableOpenApi?: boolean;

+  // What path to access the openAPI output
+  //Default: /api/docs
+  openApiPath?: string;

+  //Use this to specify your app's title and version that gets used when generating the openAPI spec openApiInfo?:{
+    title: string,
+    version: string
+  }
 }
 ```